 A week before our London wedding, Sandy and I escaped to the Côte d’Azur for a relaxing long weekend.
-I had already been to Nice once before, but this time I had the chance to explore some of the most charming Cote d’Azur towns and beaches along the coast.
+I had already been to Nice once before, but this time I had the chance to explore some of the most charming towns, islands and beaches along the French riviera.

 I booked a lovely charming beautiful apartment on AirBNB.
 It was my first experience booking through this site and it was an all-round great one too!
 We departed on Friday after work, reached Nice airport and after a short bus ride we were in the city centre and at our apartment.

 On Saturday morning, we lazily slept in, only to be woken up around 10am by the sun light and chatters coming from the street.
 First thing I did, was walking down to the nearest boulangerie and buy fresh pain au chocolat!
 Ohhh, la belle vie! :)

 I also bought fresh fruit every morning: figs, peaches, apricots, bananas.
 It’s so good to eat tasty and fresh fruit!

 We had breakfast in the flat, the kitchen was picture-perfect, so cute and cosy.
 The plan for the day was to visit St Paul de Vence.
 We took a bus from Nice city centre and after a long ride (1h30′) we arrived at the small hill town.